-From Sunday to Wednesday, Pre-K to Grade 5 dismissal is at 15:10.
-Pre-K, KG1 and KG2 have an optional pick-up at 13:30 at the end of their academic programme with an optional non-core curriculum/Enrichment end time of 15:10.
+From Monday to Thursday, Pre-K to Grade 5 dismissal is at 15:15.
+Pre-K and KG1 have an optional pick-up at 13:30 at the end of their academic programme with an optional non-core curriculum/Enrichment end time of 15:15.
 All students must be promptly picked up from their designated areas, or will be brought by GWA Staff to their assigned bus or pick-up area.
 Primary students who are not picked up will be brought to the Primary School Office until parents or guardians arrive.
 Students in Grades 4 and 5 may be dismissed on their own after the introduction of a signed waiver (which will happen shortly after the academic year starts).

-It is an expectation that all students leave the Academy site by 15:30, unless they are involved with an Enrichment Opportunity (ASA), or in a supervised academic activity.
+It is an expectation that all students leave the Academy site by 15:30, unless they are involved with an Enrichment Opportunity, or in a supervised academic activity.
 Direct parent supervision is required outside organised Academy events.
+On Fridays, students will be dismissed at 12:00 and must have been picked up by 12:15.

-Please send a note prior to the start of the Academy day to the classroom/homeroom teacher if your child is going home in a different way from their normal routine.
-Any student involved in an Enrichment Opportunity (ASA) must be met promptly at the completion of the activity, usually 16:00.
+Please send a note prior to the start of the Academy day to the classroom/Form Tutor if your child is going home in a different way from their normal routine.
+Any student involved in an Enrichment Opportunity must be met promptly at the completion of the activity at 16:20.
 Parents will be contacted if late pick-up from the Academy becomes habitual, as this is unfair to both the child and the staff.
 Students who are not registered with STS to travel on the bus are not allowed to use the bus.